UMass-Lowell plays in America East Tournament against the New Hampshire - WTOP News

 Burlington, Vermont; Tuesday, 6 p.m.
 EST

-BOTTOM LINE: The UMass-Lowell River Hawks face the New Hampshire Wildcats in the America East Tournament.
+BOTTOM LINE: The UMass-Lowell River Hawks and New Hampshire Wildcats play in the America East Tournament.

-The River Hawks have gone 11-5 against America East teams, with a 14-2 record in non-conference play.
-UMass-Lowell is the America East leader with 10.9 offensive rebounds per game led by Abdoul Karim Coulibaly averaging 3.1.
+The River Hawks’ record in America East play is 11-5, and their record is 14-2 in non-conference games.
+UMass-Lowell averages 13.3 turnovers per game and is 1- when it wins the turnover battle.

-The Wildcats’ record in America East play is 9-7.
-New Hampshire is sixth in the America East with 11.7 assists per game led by Kyree Brown averaging 3.8.
+The Wildcats are 9-7 in America East play.
+New Hampshire is ninth in the America East scoring 66.5 points per game and is shooting 39.7%.

 TOP PERFORMERS: Everette Hammond is averaging 13.7 points for the River Hawks.
-Coulibaly is averaging 11.4 points over the last 10 games for UMass-Lowell.
+Abdoul Karim Coulibaly is averaging 11.4 points and 7.5 rebounds over the past 10 games for UMass-Lowell.

 Clarence O. Daniels II is averaging 15.4 points and 10.8 rebounds for the Wildcats.
 Nick Johnson is averaging 12.9 points over the last 10 games for New Hampshire.